gardener/machine-controller-manager/docs/usage/machine_set.md

 ```
 You will see a new machine-set with your given name

-- Check Machine Controller Manager machines in the cluster
+- Check Machine Controller Manager machines in the cluster:

 ```bash
 $ kubectl get machine
 NAME                      KIND